andamira/webera.sh/STYLE_GUIDE.md

 ## Format and Indentation

  * Tabs for indendation, spaces for alignment.
-(See FAQ: why tabs?)
  * A tab size of 4 characters.
  * Unix line endings.